PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 6. Store properly: Place in airtight container with damp paper towel

 This basic recipe takes about 10 minutes to mix and form.
-You'll get approximately 40-50 marble-sized balls – enough for 2-3 fishing trips.
+You'll get approximately 40-50 marble-sized balls – enough for 2-3 fishing trips depending on how often you need to re-bait.

 Advanced Dough Ball Recipes and Techniques